Hierarchy of quantum operations in manipulating coherence and entanglement: Introduction

-This paper exploits the framework of resource theories for investigating interplay between coherence and entanglement as resources.
-The resource theory of coherence is useful for introducing classifications, partial orders, and quantifications of quantum coherence, \textit{i.e.}, superposition of a certain set of quantum states~\cite{S3}.
-In the resource theory of coherence, we consider situations where coherence cannot be created on a quantum system due to a restriction of operations for manipulating the system; \textit{e.g.}, \textit{incoherent operations} (IO)~\cite{PhysRevLett.113.140401} impose this restriction.
-An incoherent state refers to a free quantum state under IO in the sense that it can be generated by IO from any initial state, mathematically represented as a diagonal density operator.
-Such situations are motivated by quantum biology~\cite{doi:10.1080/00405000.2013.829687}, quantum thermodynamics~\cite{goold2016role} and photonic experiments~\cite{doi:10.1098/rspa.2017.0170} where certain states are easier to create than their superposition, and coherence serves as resources for performing information processing tasks within the restriction on generating coherence.
-As for entanglement, the entanglement serves as a resource for distributed quantum information processing where spatially separated parties sharing a quantum system performs \textit{local operations and classical communication} (LOCC)~\cite{doi:10.1063/1.1495917,Chitambar2014,Y5} to manipulate their local subsystems~\cite{H2,P1,E5}.
-In this distributed setting, entanglement assists LOCC to perform quantum communication by means of quantum teleportation~\cite{B5}, and also to apply nonlocal operations to the shared system for conducting a given task~\cite{doi:10.1002/qute.201800066}.
-These resources, coherence and entanglement, can be used in combination when one cannot create coherence in the distributed settings~\cite{PhysRevLett.117.020402,S2,Matera_2016,PhysRevX.6.041028,PhysRevX.8.031005}.
-As depicted in Fig.~\ref{fig:introduction}, especially for two parties $A$ and $B$, LOCC with one party restricted to IO are called LQICC, and those with both parties restricted to IO are LICC~\cite{S2}.
+In the distributed settings of manipulating coherence, especially for two parties $A$ and $B$, LOCC with one party restricted to IO are called LQICC, and those with both parties restricted to IO are LICC~\cite{S2}, as depicted in Fig.~\ref{fig:introduction}.
 LQICC can be regarded as a client-server setting where the client's ability to generate coherence is restricted, while the abilities of two parties in LICC are the same.
 The set of free states for LQICC, that is, the states that can be obtained from any initial state by LQICC, yields the set of quantum-incoherent (QI) states, which is incoherent on one of the parties.
 The set of free states for LICC is incoherent states on both of the two parties.
-The resource theories under LQICC and LICC provide a framework for investigating an interplay between coherence and entanglement in information processing tasks such as distillation and dilution of these resources~\cite{PhysRevLett.117.020402}, assisted distillation of coherence~\cite{PhysRevLett.116.070402,M1,R1}, quantum state merging~\cite{PhysRevLett.116.240405}, and quantum state redistribution~\cite{A11}.